Balaclava railway station, Jamaica: Fares

 In 1910 the third class fare from Balaclava to Kingston was 5/6 (five shillings and sixpence); first class was about double.

 Accident

 A serious derailment occurred at this station on July 30, 1938 killing 32 and injuring 70.

 Current use

 Since 1992 the station buildings have been leased to a small, local woodwork shop.
+In 2003 it was reported as being in "deplorable condition" and "in need of major repairs".
+In April 2021 a fire destroyed the main structure.